Things to know about aid, lawsuits and tourism nearly a month after fire leveled a Hawaii community

 HOW MANY PEOPLE DIED?

 The official confirmed count stands at 115, a figure that has not changed since Aug.
-21. But many more names remain on a list of people who are considered unaccounted-for, and it is unclear whether the toll of the deceased will rise — or whether we will ever truly know how many perished.
+21. But many more names remain on a list of people who are considered unaccounted for, and it is unclear whether the toll of the deceased will rise — or whether it will ever be known how many perished.

 Maui County Police Chief John Pelletier has repeatedly pleaded for patience as authorities try to verify who is missing, who has been accounted for and who has died.

 Officials have also sometimes clouded the situation.
 Police on Aug.
-24 released a “credible” list compiled by the FBI of 388 who had not been accounted for, people for whom authorities had a first and last name and a contact number for whoever reported them missing.
+24 released a “credible” list, compiled by the FBI, of 388 missing people for whom authorities had a first and last name and a contact number for whoever reported them missing.

-Gov. Josh Green said the number of missing would drop to double digits with Friday's update, but when police released it, there were 263 newly added names for a new total of 385.
+Gov. Josh Green had said the number of missing would drop to double digits with Friday's update, but when police released it, there were 263 newly added names, for a new total of 385.

 Over the weekend Green posted a video on X, formerly known as Twitter, seeking to clarify, saying, “The official number has been 385 ... but there are only 41 — 41 active investigations after people filed missing persons reports.”